aherrero/aherrero.github.io/_posts/2018-11-12-MultiplexingAndAtmega.markdown

     }

 ### Two shift register
-Now, the interesting topic is here: How to add a second shift register and, therefore, as many shift register as your microcontroller can support.
+Now, the interesting topic is here: How to add a second shift register and therefore, as many shift register as your microcontroller can support.

 #### Hardware.

 We can start cabling the shift register;
-- 2 pins to VCC
+- VCC and MR pins to VCC
-- 2 pins to ground
+- GND and OE pins to ground
 - DS (pin 14), data pin (Connect this second data pin to the pin 9 from the first shift register)
 - SH_CP (pin 11), clock pin (Same pin from Arduino, we could connect this directly to the first clock)
 - ST_CP (pin 12), latch pin (Same pin also, connect to the first latch)